 What are mosquitoes and ticks?

 Mosquitoes and ticks are both pests that feed on the blood of people and animals.
-Both tend live in our Pennsylvania yards in large, annoying, and potentially dangerous numbers.
+Both tend to live in our West Chester yards in large, annoying, and potentially dangerous numbers.

 The mosquito is a fly-like insect with a slender body, six long legs, and scale-covered wings.
 They also have a thin, tube-like extended mouthpart (proboscis) they use for feeding.
 Male and female mosquitoes feed on plant nectar as their primary source of food.
 Only female mosquitoes feed on blood, as they require the protein found in the blood to develop viable eggs.

 Ticks are arachnids and related to spiders and mites.
 Adult ticks are wingless, have eight legs, and a singular oval-shaped body region.
 Unlike mosquitoes, a tick’s only source of food is the blood of people and animals.
 Before having a blood meal, their body is fairly flat; after feeding, their body swells, and the tick grows in size.
 In our area, the following ticks are the most common:

 American dog ticks

 Mosquitoes and ticks are dangerous because they are major vectors of diseases.
 Both feed on a wide variety of hosts, which allows them to come into contact with a variety of pathogens and parasites.

 In developing and tropical countries, mosquitoes are responsible for transmitting malaria and other serious diseases.
 In the U.S., they spread significant diseases like the West Nile virus, eastern equine encephalitis, Zika, and chikungunya.
 Mosquitoes are also responsible for spreading canine heartworm to our pets.